SAP-samples/teched2025-AD161/exercises/ex1/README.md

     cds.server.port = 4005
     ```

-4. Even though the app is still empty, we already now start it.
+4. Even though the app is still empty, start it now.
 In the terminal, run `cds watch`:
     ```sh
     cds watch
     ```
-    When we add further components to the app, `cds watch` will automatically pick it up.
+    When you add further components to the app, `cds watch` will automatically pick it up.

 5. See the output in the terminal: